Global Maritime History – Author’s Style Guide

 2.3 Quotations and extracts

 Short quotations from other material should be included within the line of text and separated from its introducing phrase by a colon (:) and identified by single quote marks.
 Extracts longer than two full lines of text should be separated from the text by an indented paragraph and its source identified either by an endnote or, preferably, by its short bibliographic description and page number immediately underneath, ranged right.
 Such extracts do not need quotation marks.
+When uploaded, these inset quotes will be formatted as block quotes and will be visually distinct.
+This is part of the uploading and editorial process and does not require extra marking in the document.

 Slang words, foreign words or reported speech should be identified by double quote marks.